organicfreshcoffee/server/README.md

 ### Local Development

 Tracing works in local development but requires GCP credentials.
 For local development without GCP:
+- Set neither `GCP_PROJECT_ID` nor `GCP_PROJECT_ID_STAGING`
-- Traces will be logged to console
+- Traces will be logged to console but not sent to GCP Trace
-- No data will be sent to GCP Trace
+- No GCP authentication is required
 - Performance impact is minimal

 ## �🔧 Development